scala/scala-lang/blog/_posts/2023-01-26-scala-center-2023-roadmap.md

 ### Community and Contributor Experience

-In addition to continuing co-organizing [Scala Days](https://scaladays.org/), participating to conferences, publishing positive content about
-Scala, leading the Compiler Academy, and maintaining tools for contributors ([Scastie](https://scastie.scala-lang.org), [Scaladex](https://index.scala-lang.org), [scalafix](https://scalacenter.github.io/scalafix/)), we will:
+In addition to participating to events, encouraging and supporting local Scala user groups and Scala conferences around the world, publishing positive content about Scala, leading the Compiler Academy, coordinating the Google Summer of Code, and maintaining tools for contributors ([Scastie](https://scastie.scala-lang.org), [Scaladex](https://index.scala-lang.org), [scalafix](https://scalacenter.github.io/scalafix/)), we will:

+- **Co-organize [Scala Days](https://scaladays.org/).** We will be responsible for the program and co-located events, such as ScalaBridge, Scala Spree, and other community summits.
+The conference will take place June 4th-7th in Seattle, USA, and September 11th-14th in Madrid, Spain.
+- **Organize a Tooling Summit.** We will bring together the main actors of the tooling ecosystem (IntelliJ team, Metals team, compiler team, build tools maintainers), and agree on the next steps for a reliable and seamless integration of the pieces of tooling ecosystem.
 - **Add support for standalone Scala programs in Scastie.** Currently, Scastie creates an sbt project for every snippet.
   This adds a performance overhead, and makes it impossible to just copy-paste a snippet to run it locally (because you also need to re-create the sbt configuration locally).
 We will fix this issue by supporting a “standalone” mode where the configuration will be defined via Scala CLI directives.
 - **Publish TASTy-MiMa.** This tool will be able to detect incompatibilities between two versions of a program, based on their TASTy representation.
 We will complete its implementation and make it available to the community.
-- **Streamline the way to publish the documentation of Scala libraries.** Currently, there are many tools one can use to publish documentation about their open-source projects (Scaladoc, Paradox, Laika, Docusaurus, etc.).
-Developers should not have to study or experiment with many tools to produce the documentation they need.
-We will simplify how to produce API documentation, how to “typecheck” the code examples, how to keep multiple versions of the documentation online, and how to define custom “template directives” in Scala.

-Our stretch goals include: coordinate Google Summer of Code, create a Scala Center online shop, stabilize and document the HTTP API of Scaladex, make it easy to find projects to contribute to in Scaladex, implement GitHub [precise code navigation](https://docs.github.com/en/repositories/working-with-files/using-files/navigating-code-on-github#precise-and-search-based-navigation) for Scala, and simplify the usage of remote caching techniques in continuous integration systems.
+Our stretch goals include: create a Scala Center online shop, finalize the training materials for Scala moderators, revise and update the Scala Center bylaws, stabilize and document the HTTP API of Scaladex, make it easy to find projects to contribute to in Scaladex, streamline the way to publish the documentation of Scala libraries, implement GitHub [precise code navigation](https://docs.github.com/en/repositories/working-with-files/using-files/navigating-code-on-github#precise-and-search-based-navigation) for Scala, and simplify the usage of remote caching techniques in continuous integration systems.